Receiving Your Aid

 Your Next Steps

 Decide which aid you would like to accept, and which you would like to decline or reduce a loan amount.
-If you accept all aid as listed, do not return the Award Letter.
-However, if you decline or reduce a loan amount, note the changes on one Award Letter copy and return it to the Office of Financial Aid.
+If you accept all aid as listed, you do not need to return the Award Letter.
+However, if you decline or reduce a loan amount, note the changes on one Award Letter copy and return it to the Financial Aid Office.

 - Grants/scholarships are “free money” and do not need to be repaid.